The Zero Garbage Challenge

 As Recycling Hat, I think that we should aim to have the least impact possible, not only on the Blue Skies land, but on the surrounding community.
 Blue Skies brings many benefits to the community but also has a negative impact on the township.
 Traditionally, thousands of us have come together at the site and left our garbage behind adding to the problem of waste disposal for the community.
 I'd like to leave not only the Blue Skies site better than we found it but also the whole township.

 Zero Garbage for Blue Skies was first proposed in 2015.
 Since then you have done a wonderful job.

 Let's continue to make Blue Skies a "zero garbage" festival.

 Why Zero Garbage?

 The township of Central Frontenac, like most municipalities, has a waste disposal problem.
-For as long as I've been Recycling and Garbage Hat the township has been worried about landfill space, looking for ways to divert waste from landfills and pricing landfill usage appropriately.
+For many years the township has been worried about landfill space, looking for ways to divert waste from landfills and pricing landfill usage appropriately.

 In 2013 the township, reflecting the growing crisis of the situation, came up with strict rules for garbage disposal resulting in a very strict diversion policy.

-While I agree wholeheartedly with the regulations, this did make my job a lot harder as I and my volunteers had to sort through every garbage bag and recycling barrel at Blue Skies.
-This was long, hot, hard work that I didn't want to repeat.
+While I agree wholeheartedly with the regulations, this did make the “Garbage” Hat’s job a lot harder as volunteers had to sort through every garbage bag and recycling barrel at Blue Skies.
+This was long, hot, hard work that no one would want to repeat.
 In 2014, we collapsed down to one main depot so we could intercept it before sorting it.